dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 a MiG-25 or something popping up with an afterburner dash and picking off my slow soft targets.

-Therefore, 'Operation Northern Freedom' begins!
+Therefore, 'Operation Northern Freedom' begins\!
 My last few TLAMs in the region are launched immediately to eliminate the isolated radar stations (ignoring the space surveillance radars in the Globus array, which won't affect me), and then my aircraft start to patrol the vicinity of the island.
 It turns out that the Russians currently have some older MiG-23s and ASW planes patrolling near Svalbard, and there are several FFLs and patrol boats in the region.
 Mid-day fighter sweeps from the Roosevelt manage to take care of most of the MiGs, and the French Etendard pilots are quite happy to sink the largely defenceless light craft with Exocets.

 In the meantime, preparations are put underway for the three northern carriers to try and shut the Svalbard runways late in the day.